-OOMA, INC. Annual Meeting of Stockholders June 16, 2016 11:00 A.M.
+OOMA, INC. Annual Meeting of Stockholders June 20, 2017 11:00 A.M.
 This proxy is solicited by the Board of Directors

-The undersigned stockholder(s) hereby appoint(s) Ravi Narula and Spencer D. Jackson, or either of them, as proxies, each having full power of substitution, to vote all of the shares of common stock of Ooma, Inc., that the undersigned stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held on June 16, 2016, at 11:00 A.M. local time, via live webcast on the Internet at www.virtualshareholdermeeting.com/ooma, and any adjournment or postponement thereof, on all matters set forth on the reverse side and in its/their discretion upon such other matters as may properly come before the Annual Meeting.
+The undersigned stockholder(s) hereby appoint(s) Ravi Narula and Spencer D. Jackson, or either of them, as proxies, each having full power of substitution, to vote all of the shares of common stock of, Ooma, Inc., that the undersigned stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held on June 20, 2017, at 11:00 A.M. local time, via live webcast on the Internet at www.virtualshareholdermeeting.com/ooma, and any adjournment or postponement thereof, on all matters set forth on the reverse side and in its/their discretion upon such other matters as may properly come before the Annual Meeting.

-The undersigned hereby acknowledge(s) receipt of the Proxy Statement dated May 3, 2016, and a copy of Ooma, Inc.'s Annual Report on Form 10-K for the year ended January 31, 2016, as filed with the Securities and Exchange Commission on April 13, 2016.
+The undersigned hereby acknowledge(s) receipt of a copy of Ooma, Inc.'s Annual Report on Form 10-K for the year ended January 31, 2017, as filed with the Securities and Exchange Commission on April 11, 2017, and the Proxy Statement dated May 9, 2017.
 The undersigned hereby expressly revokes any and all proxies heretofore given or executed by the undersigned with respect to the shares of stock represented by this proxy and, by filing this proxy with the Secretary of Ooma, Inc., gives notice of such revocation.